xebia/integrate-mcp-with-copilot/.github/steps/3-step.md

    > ![Static Badge](https://img.shields.io/badge/-Prompt-text?style=social&logo=github%20copilot)
    >
    > ```prompt
-   > #codebase How many open issues are there?
+   > How many open issues are there?
    > ```

    > :placard: **Note:** In our tests, we found that Copilot sometimes gets confused about the repository owner here.
-We chose to add `#codebase` to reduce this ambiguity and make the lesson smoother.
+You may need to specify the repository owner and name.

 1. Ask Copilot to summarize the important issues.